Is Online Learning Right For Me?

 Do you know how to check email?

-One of the primary ways the instructor and Eastern will communicate with you will be through your Eastern Gmail Account.
-In order to be successful you will need to check this email for important updates and communication.
+One of the primary ways Eastern and the instructor will communicate with you will be through your Eastern Gmail Account.
+In order to be successful, you will need to check this email often for important updates and communication.

 Are you comfortable solving minor computer problems?